Phactum/taxiride-blueprint/spi/README.md

 A natural id is a primary key which uniqly identifies a single business-case.
 That might be an order-id, a trouble-ticket-id or - as in the case of vacation-requests - an artificial identifier (auto-increment/UUID).

-This natural id has to be choosen wisely, because it is used to identify duplicate requests, which might occure in a distributed, fault-tolerant system.
+This natural id has to be choosen wisely, because it is used to identify duplicate requests, which might occur in a distributed, fault-tolerant system.

 ### Process-specific domain-aggregate